Give today to support disadvantaged people across the UK. Donate now.

 Who we are

-Global’s Make Some Noise is an appeal operated by Global Charities, a registered charity in England & Wales (1091657) & Scotland (SC041475), the sole member being Global Radio Limited a company registered in England and Wales under number 00923454 with its registered office at 30 Leicester Square, London WC2H 7LA (“Global”).
+Global’s Make Some Noise is an appeal operated by Global Charities, a registered company (04359098) and charity in England & Wales (1091657) & Scotland (SC041475), which trades through its trading company Global Charities (Trading) Ltd a company registered in England and Wales under number 04374705 with its registered office at 30 Leicester Square, London WC2H 7LA (“GMSN”).

 What personal information do we collect about you?